ykumar21/basecamp/README.md

 </p>

 <p align="center">
-  :star2:	Run shell commands on multiple remote server from your local machine :star2:
+  :star2:	Basecamp allows you to run shell jobs on multiple remote servers directly from your local system :star2:
 </p>

 ## Sample